User Testing vs. Usability Testing: What are the Differences?

 User Testing vs. Usability Testing: What are the Differences - 0003

-Plerdy, a comprehensive platform for user and usability testing, is a key ingredient in the recipe for successful product development.
-It’s the secret ally that an online apparel brand or a cutting-edge mobile game developer needs to effectively understand and enhance their user experience.
+Successful product development depends mostly on Plerdy, a thorough tool for user and usability testing.
+It’s the secret friend an online clothes company or a modern mobile game developer needs to properly grasp and improve their user interface.

 What is the Difference Between User Testing and Usability Testing?